Last updated on September 3rd, 2024 at 04:46 am

 Here are the steps to configure SSL certificates in NGINX web server.

-Next, get the SSL/TLS certificate bundle from your certificate authority such as Namecheap, RapidSSL, Comodo, GoDadddy, Let’s Encrypt, etc. You can also use a free SSL provider like SSLForFree.
+Next, use the above generated CSR file to get the SSL/TLS certificate bundle from your certificate authority such as Namecheap, RapidSSL, Comodo, GoDadddy, Let’s Encrypt, etc. You can also use a free SSL provider like SSLForFree.

 You will get 3 files from certificate authority via email or by logging into their website.